carbon-language/carbon-lang/docs/project/roadmap.md

 value proposition of Carbon.

-Note that both woff2 and RE2 libraries are chosen somewhat arbitrarily and could easily be replaced with a different, more effective libraries to achieve the fundamental result of demonstrating a compelling body of cohesive design and the overarching value proposition.
+Note that both woff2 and RE2 libraries are chosen somewhat arbitrarily and could easily be replaced with a different, more effective library to achieve the fundamental result of demonstrating a compelling body of cohesive design and the overarching value proposition.